- Prospective Students

 In order to receive credit for an internship, a FTVM Major must:

 - Find an internship.

-The Department keeps listings of various internships with the Assistant to the Chair/Internship Coordinator, Mary Lou Chlipala, though the internship does not have to come from these listings.
-It is the FTVM student’s responsibility to procure his or her own internship –the Department of Film, Television, and Media does not locate internships for FTVM students; the Assistant to the Chair/Internship Coordinator works with the students to aid them in their search for an internship.
-Also, it is Mary Lou Chlipala who will send the FTVM major's letter of credit for their internship directly to the company upon request.
+It is the FTVM student’s responsibility to procure their own internship – the Department of Film, Television, and Media does not locate internships for FTVM students.
+The Department will send the FTVM major's letter of credit for their internship directly to the company upon request.